The following resources have been provided for librarians, instructors, faculty, and other educators interested in learning more about PILOT.

 Is PILOT equivalent to the SCC Library face-to-face workshops?

 Instructors may decide how many extra credit points they’d like to award their students and how many PILOT modules to require their students to take.
-However, if instructors offer students either PILOT or the face-to-face Drop-in options for extra credit, two PILOT modules – Module 3 “Searching LOIS” and Module 4 “Finding Articles” - are the equivalent of one library face-to-face workshop.
+However, if instructors offer students either PILOT or the face-to-face workshop options for extra credit, two PILOT modules – Module 3 “Locating Books” and Module 4 “Finding Articles” - are good opitons as the equivalent of one library face-to-face workshop.

 Students taking the D2L self-registration course can present the printout of PILOT certificate to their instructors as a “Proof of Completion.”

 Please contact Sue Chen at the SCC library via email or phone (650-2760) should you decide to assign the self-registration course in D2L to your students.